Timtech4u/ES6-QuickStart-and-Tips/README.md

    > You can easily get objects, arrays, and so on, and assign values to the specified variable

-   - Array Array object, etc., with an iterator interface object
+   - Array, ArrayLike object, etc., with an iterator interface object

      * e.g.